ysyk2021/resilience-unlocked-techniques-for-overcoming-adversity-and-bouncing-back-stronger-smarter-and/src/chapter-8-2.md

-# Strategies for Connecting with Meaning and Purpose, Including Values Clarification, Goal-Setting, and Spiritual Practices

 In this chapter, we will explore various strategies that can help you connect with a deeper sense of meaning and purpose in your life.
 By engaging in values clarification exercises, setting meaningful goals, and incorporating spiritual practices into your routine, you can unlock the key to resilience and live a more fulfilling life.